HAL HTT-40: Design and development

+Production

-In July 2019 it was anticipated that initial operational clearance would be reached by end of 2019 and that, after placement of an order, the first aircraft would be delivered to the IAF within a year.
-In January 2020, HAL forecast that limited series production is to start in year 2020-21.
+In January 2020, HAL announced that limited series production is to start in year 2020–21.
 On 11 August 2020, the Defence Acquisition Council approved procuring 106 HTT-40s for the Indian Air Force.
 At Aero India 2021, HAL received request for proposal from the IAF for 70 HTT40s with an option for 38 more.
 Production will take place at the Bangalore and Nashik manufacturing plants.

-By August 2021, the HTT-40 had completed its spin certification flight testing.
-The platform received its provisional certificate of airworthiness from the Centre for Military Airworthiness and Certification (CEMILAC) on 6 June 2022.
-At DefExpo 2022, IAF and HAL concluded ₹6,800 crore contract for 70 HTT-40.
-The remaining 36 will be procured after operationalization of HTT-40 fleet.
+At DefExpo 2022, IAF and HAL concluded ₹6800 crore crore contract for 70 HTT-40.
+The remaining 36 will be procured after operationalization of HTT-40, with a possible follow on of 38 more units.
+On 28 July 2022, HAL signed a $100 million deal with Honeywell Aerospace for the supply of 88 TPE331-12B engines with support kits for the programme.
+While 32 would be delivered directly by the firm, the rest would be manufactured by HAL in India under a transfer of technology agreement.
+A Manufacturing and Repair license agreement was also signed.